IBM/cp4ba-tech-jam/Labs.md

 ## Overview

-The table below lists all capabilties that we currently have labs for.
+The table below lists all capabilities that we currently have labs for.
 A capability may contain one or more labs depending on the complexity.
-It is recommended that during the Jam, you prioritize the capabilties that you are interested in and the ones that depend on the Jam infrastructure.
+It is recommended that during the Jam, you prioritize the capabilities that you are interested in and the ones that depend on the Jam infrastructure.

 To earn a badge for a specific capability, you must complete all labs for it and answer the quiz linked in the table below.